neutron-org/mainnet-assets/upgrades/v2.0.0/README.md

 As a validator performing the upgrade procedure on your consensus nodes carries a heightened risk of double-signing and being slashed.
 The most important piece of this procedure is verifying your software version and genesis file hash before starting your validator and signing.

 The riskiest thing a validator can do is discover that they made a mistake and repeat the upgrade procedure again during the network startup.
 If you discover a mistake in the process, the best thing to do is wait for the network to start before correcting it.

+## FAQ
+1. Q: My node restarted in the middle of upgrade process (OOM killed, hardware issues, etc), is it safe to just proceed with the upgrade

+   A: No. Most likely the upgrade will be completed successfully.
+But you get AppHash error after the network gets up.
+It's a lot safier to restert full process from scratch(recover the node from a backup)

 <!-- markdown-link-check-enable -->